 Question 4 – Where can I purchase seed?

-The largest suppliers of hemp seed for sowing in Western Australia are HempGro (the WA Hemp Growers’ Co-op) and Food, Fibre and Land International.
+The largest supplier of hemp seed for sowing in Western Australia are HempGro (the WA Hemp Growers’ Co-op).
 HempGro are currently doing varietal trials to find which varieties best suit various agricultural regions in WA.
 You don’t have to be a member to purchase seed through HempGro, but there are healthy discounts and other benefits if you do chose to sign up.

 Question 5 – What are the agronomy basics?